fairlearn/fairlearn/docs/user_guide/mitigation/postprocessing.rst

 The ROC curves consist of the true and false positive rates for each of the thresholding rules, with separate ones per sensitive feature value.
 Note that the plot omits points that are within the convex hull of points.
+Also note that we use race as the sensitive feature here to illustrate ROC curves that are somewhat different from each other.
+Using gender as we did above would result in very similar curves for the two groups.

 .. _printed_thresholds: